Joao-O-Santos/make-it-stop/README.md

 6. Iterate over the previous steps until you're happy with the results

-7. Get the pages in `WEB_DIR` to your web server or use GitLab Pages or GitHub Pages.
+7. Get the pages in `WEB_DIR` to your web server or use GitLab Pages and/or GitHub Pages.

 **For more detailed instructions checkout the [tutorial](https://joao-o-santos.gitlab.io/make-it-stop/tutorial.html).**